Lemonnycodes/Sentiment-analysis-with-Counselling-Chatbot/README.md

 - Utilized TF-IDF vectorization to transform the text data into a numerical representation.
 - Trained a machine learning model to accurately classify the sentiment of movie reviews.
 - Achieved significant insights into the sentiment expressed in the reviews through extensive analysis.
+- Seti - bot , counselling chatbot was developed using kotlin